7 Data Wrangling

 arrange(-year)

+This shortcut only works for numerical variables, however.
+If the variable we want to arrange by is a character string, you’ll have to use desc() if you want to sort the data in reverse alphabetical order.
 Speaking of arranging by characters, we can use the following code to arrange the data in alphabetical order by country names:

 Data |>